bhdicaire/dataLossPrevention/README.md

 You’ve been there too — setting up a data loss prevention solution might be a damn long project (DLP), if you need to _support multiple languages_ and don’t have adequate data sources.

-This repository consolidate Data Loss/Leak Prevention (DLP) [sample files (e.g., datasets)](dataSets/README.md), that I have collected and used over the years.
+This repository consolidate Data Loss/Leak Prevention [sample files (e.g., datasets)](dataSets/README.md), that I have collected and used over the years.
 Your quality assurance library does not have to be unique, everyone strives for consistency.

 Fork this repository, and improve _your_ library.
 Even better, send me an update :laughing:.